TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 [Back To Top](@ref demo_ethfw_combined_top)

 ## IP Next Header Filtering {#ethfw_ip_nxthdr_filtering}

 CPSW9G supports whitelisting of upto four different IP protocols for a VLAN group.
 This demo whitelists TCP and UDP protocols and hence blocking packets of other protocols in the VLAN network.

--# Add a VLAN entry with `vlanId: 0x2BC(700 in decimal)` with Host Port, MAC ports 2 and 3 as members of the VLAN group.
+-# Add a VLAN entry with `vlanId: 0x2BC (700 in decimal)` with host port, MAC ports 2 and 3 as members of the VLAN group.

 -# Open the **CONFIGURATION FILE** tab of the GUI tool.